QLD - Mass Import Management Scheme (MIMS)

 MIMS Network

-Approved permits are provided access on the Queensland Higher Mass Limits (HML) Network within:
+Access is provided on the relevant Queensland Higher Mass Limits (HML) Network within:

 - 120km radius of the Port of Brisbane and